dustinpfister/blog_posts/_posts/lodash_frompairs.md

 layout: post
 categories: lodash
 id: 603
-updated: 2022-01-03 09:24:02
+updated: 2022-01-03 09:27:41
-version: 1.9
+version: 1.10
 ---

 In [lodash there is the from pairs array method](https://lodash.com/docs/4.17.15#fromPairs) that can create a new object where each key is the value of the first element of a nested array in an array of arrays, and the value is the second element of an array nested in an array.
-It is the inversion of the lodash to pairs method that does the opposite of this by createing such an array of arrays from an object.
+It is the inversion of the lodash to pairs method that does the opposite of this by creating such an array of arrays from an object.

 Although that might sound like a mouthful if you take a moment to look at some quick code examples you will find that this is not something that is all that hard.
 In addition this is one of many lodash methods where doing the same with plain old vanilla javaScript is pretty quick and easy.
 So lets look at some code examples for the lodash from pairs method as well as some plain old vanilla javaScript code examples that do the same thing.